Operational Notice · Effective May 31, 2026

 The Finding:

-“The seeker after truth is not one who studies the writings of the ancients and, following his natural disposition, puts his trust in them, but rather the one who suspects his faith in them and questions what he gathers from them.” — Alhazen (Ibn al-Haytham)
+“The seeker after truth is not one who studies the writings of the ancients and, following his natural disposition, puts his trust in them.
+Rather the one who suspects his faith in them and questions what he gathers from them.” — Alhazen (Ibn al-Haytham)

 The Geometric Proof: